ajvincent/es-membrane/_03b_aspects_stubs/README.md

 2. `getClassName()` tells you (more specifically, [subclass decorators](../_02_mixin_decorators/) of the stub base) what the current class name is.
 3. `getPathToClassFile()` reports where the aspects stub will create the class file.
 4. `addImport()` defines module imports.
+5. `addConstructorWriter()` allows defining specific parameters and statements for a constructor on the class.
-5. `wrapInFunction()` allows you to wrap the generated class in a function.
+6. `wrapInFunction()` allows you to wrap the generated class in a function.
 (My use case is passing in a class which the generated class will be a sub-class of.)
-6. `buildClass()` invokes several protected methods to construct the exported class's source.
+7. `buildClass()` invokes several protected methods to construct the exported class's source.
-7. `write()` commits the final file to the file system.
+8. `write()` commits the final file to the file system.

 Users of this class must subclass it.
 There are several protected fields for subclasses to use: